CristopherNim/WGU-D206/D208 Task 2.md

 ## B.  Describe logistic regression methods by doing the following:

 1. Summarize the assumptions of a logistic regression model.
-- First, Binary logistic regression requires the dependent variables to be binary and ordinal.
+- First, Binary logistic regression requires the dependent variables to be binary.
 - The data observations need to be independent of each other.
 - The independent variables should not have high correlation.
 - The dataset needs to have more than 10 row.
+- Little or no Multi-collinearity among the independent variables.
 2. Describe the benefits of using the tool(s) you have chosen (i.e., Python, R, or both) in support of various phases of the analysis.
 - The team has chosen python because it is the most used tool for data analysis.
 It can be combined with SQL if more records need to be used.
 3. Explain why logistic regression is an appropriate technique to analyze the research question summarized in Part I.
 - Logistic regression is able to predict binary columns.
 It is easy to implement coding wise.
-Most importantly logistic regression has a lower bias than naive bayes that will be used later on the project.
+Most importantly logistic regression has a lower bias than naive bayes.

 # **Part III: Data Preparation**